Prison Industry Enhancement Certification Program

 #5 – These programs help to offset the cost to taxpayers of running prisons, as well as helping prisoners not bounce back into jail to eat up further resources.
 Information varies from source to source, but via this 2010 study, State contributions via taxes to help run prisons can be as low as $58,065 (total annually from taxpayers in North Dakota) all the way up to $7,932,388 (total annually from taxpayers in California).
 With inflation and prison populations growing over the years, these amounts have no doubt changed.
 Source 1 & Source 2

-Click “read more” or keep scrolling for the rest of the story!
+Check out the rest of the story!

 So with these facts in mind, those who participate in PIECP can choose different programs to focus on for job skills.
 There are those who gain skills working with calling centers or building office skills, but when people think of prison workers, they no doubt have a picture in their mind of them stamping license plates.

 Yes, license plates are among the many products prisoners make, plus office furniture, clothes, judge’s benches, dorm room furniture, and other items used in government buildings.
 Prisoners can also gain skills in metalworking (notably welding).